Insight Meditation Techniques

 Vipassana or insight meditation is an age-old Buddhist meditation technique.
 In this post, we'll explore the ins and outs of insight meditation.

+I don't recommend learning insight meditation solely from books or videos.
+The reason being that you'll most likely need help along the way, especially in the beginning.
 My recommendation is to join an insight meditation center.
 If there are no centers in your area, it's always possible to get started by doing a short meditation retreat.

 At a meditation center you'll be able to attend meditation talks and ask questions either in a group or one-on-one.
 The ideal approach is to learn the basics first and gradually get used to the techniques and sitting on the floor for extended periods of time.
 At first, it may cause physical aches and pains but it's something you'll get used to over time.

-10-Day meditation retreats are quite intensive and therefore make for speedy progress, however, as a beginner it's advisable to start out with one day and weekend retreats.
+10-day meditation retreats are quite intensive and therefore make for speedy progress, however, as a beginner it's advisable to start out with one day and weekend retreats.

-The purpose of the meditation techniques are to increase the meditator's awareness of the five senses and the mind.
+The purpose of the meditation techniques is to increase the meditator's awareness of the five senses and the mind.
 This aligns us with the present moment.
 The five senses are seeing, hearing, smelling, tasting and touching.
 The mind is involved in perceiving the five senses and also serves as the base for thinking.

 Insight meditation is mainly practiced in two body postures, namely walking and sitting.
 According to the Burmese Mahasi method the meditator should always start out with walking meditation which boosts mental energy.
 Then, move on to sitting meditation where the mental energy supports concentration.